Zlatkovsky/BuildingOfficeAddins/README.md

 ## This repo's purpose is to:

-**\#1: Allow me to share the larger code samples and associated assets** (e.g., documents with sample data, geared specifically for the scenario)
+**\#1: Allow me to share the larger code samples and associated assets** (e.g., documents with sample data, geared specifically for the scenario).

 **\#2: Provides readers with a way to log and track content issues (and be informed once they are fixed).
 Issues can be:**